urilivshits/pageinference/.user/queries.md

 2. make sure that the user query is joined before the scrapped page content (userQuery+scrappedContent)"

 "cool, but please make sure to follow @rules.mdc."

+"lets make sure that the only search-enabled model is gpt 4 mini.
+Lets make sure on every search request it asks for this model and not automatically allow for the openai to choose"

+"1. error on search:

+Making initial API request to get response or tool calls 13:05:53.554 background.js:710 Starting getOpenAiInference 13:05:53.554 background.js:716 Have API key, content length: 23027 13:05:53.555 background.js:729 Using temperature: 0.5 13:05:53.555 background.js:741 Detected website type: linkedin
+13:05:53.555 background.js:756 Model supports browsing: true
+13:05:53.555 background.js:971 OpenAI API Error: ReferenceError: requestId is not defined
+    at getOpenAiInference (background.js:784:32)
+    at async background.js:601:24
+getOpenAiInference @ background.js:971
+await in getOpenAiInference
+(anonymous) @ background.js:601Understand this errorAI
+13:05:53.555 background.js:972 Error stack: ReferenceError: requestId is not defined
+    at getOpenAiInference (chrome-extension://edffnhjbeilhboeidajkkiacoeoegphi/background.js:784:32)
+    at async chrome-extension://edffnhjbeilhboeidajkkiacoeoegphi/background.js:601:24
+getOpenAiInference @ background.js:972
+await in getOpenAiInference
+(anonymous) @ background.js:601Understand this errorAI
+13:05:53.555 background.js:627 Storing chat history with key: 281323503_linkedin.com_pageload_1741863938308_nt55gxk
+13:05:53.558 background.js:161 MESSAGE: Received message: undefined

+2. do we still need BROWSING_CAPABLE_MODELS and modelSupportsBrowsing?"